 There are extra tobacco rations, he continues, and letters from home.
 Later, the comrades arrange their latrines in a circle so that they can sit, talk, empty the bowels and play cards for “wonderfully, mindless hours.”

 As enjoyable as toilet time is for the young soldiers, the reason for the bumper rations is soon clear.
-Half the soldiers in Bäumer’s platoon have been killed in the trenches – and dead men don’t need tobacco.
+Half the soldiers in Bäumer’s platoon has been killed in the trenches – and dead men don’t need tobacco.

 Thus Bäumer recounts the First World War from the perspective of a young German soldier, as a collection of heroic adventures and comic interludes.
 It’s an increasingly poignant series of events, however, as one-by-one his comrades falls victim to the war.

 “Young?
 None of us is more than twenty.
 But young?
 Young men?
 That was a long time ago.
 We are old now.”

 For Bäumer, war is a gallop towards death; a merciless quest which sees old men send young men to die in foreign fields.
 These aren’t romantic, quiet deaths, either: they are gory and violent and stomach churning.

 All Quiet on the Western Front is a powerful anti-war novel.
 And, while the author’s preface claims the book isn’t an accusation, it was banned and later burned in Nazi Germany.